Aluki Kotierk: Career

-In November, 2016 she took leave from her position as Director of Inuit Employment and Training at Nunavut Tunngavik Inc. to run in the Nunavut Tunngavik Incorporated (NTI) presidential election.
-In December she beat the President at the time, Cathy Towtongie by 243 votes.
+In November 2016, she took leave from her position as director of Inuit employment and training at Nunavut Tunngavik to run in the Nunavut Tunngavik Incorporated (NTI) presidential election.
+On December 13, 2016, she beat the incumbent Cathy Towtongie by 243 votes.
+She was re-elected for a four-year term on February 9, 2021, until December 2024.

-Kotierk's four main areas of focus during her presidency are empowerment, Inuit language and culture, collective healing and Inuit identity.

 Personal life

 Kotierk is based in Iqaluit, speaks Inuktitut, has five children and one grandchild.